 The percentage change in basal area for all species since 1964 for each subplot was calculated using the formula:

 where represents the BA of a subplot in 1964 and represents the BA of a subplot in any of the subsequent survey years.
 Using these data, at each survey date we classified subplots into groups according to whether basal area had either remained stable or increased, or whether it had declined, defining a decline as a ≥25% reduction in BA since 1964.
-In the case of the latter, subplots were divided further into four groups on the basis of the degree of BA decline, namely 0-25%, 25-50%, 50-75% or 75-100% loss of BA compared to the 1964 value.
+For some analyses subplots were also divided into five groups on the basis of the degree of BA decline, namely Stable or increasing, or 0-25%, 25-50%, 50-75% or 75-100% loss of BA compared to the 1964 value.
+These groups were used for plotting of maps

 To examine temporal changes in plant biodiversity we calculated the species richness of subplots for both ground flora and for tree species.
 The quantitative Sørensen similarity index is commonly used to assess change in community composition but its use to assess changes in tree communities is problematic.
 This is because when calculated using stem density as a measure of abundance the index treats differently sized trees as equal, but when it is calculated using BA, differences in stem density are ignored.
 We therefore assessed tree community change using the Tanner index, which is calculated as the mean of quantitative Sørensen indices using basal area and stem density as defined by Chai et al. (2012) and using the equation: